 4

-Winding between the mountain and the harbour
+That wound between the mountain and the sea

-To the army camps of the garrison
+To the camps of the British garrison

 And the brothels between First and Third Street,